kundansharma7/NodeAngularDemo/README.md

 Step1 - Download the demo project.
-Check the db configruatin and create only database matching project matching in 'config/config.json', table autometecally created by sequelize.
+Check the db configruatin(port number, user id, password and db name) and create only database matching in 'config/config.json', table autometically created by sequelize.

 Step2 - Open terminal, go the demo directory and write npm install.